isomerpages/moh-vaccinegov/pages/health-advisory.md

 ---
 **Full COVID-19 vaccination consists:**

-- 2 doses of **Pfizer-BioNTech / Comirnaty** at least 21 days apart.
+- 2 doses of **Pfizer-BioNTech / Comirnaty**, at least 21 days apart
-- 2 doses of **Moderna**  at least 28 days apart.
+- 2 doses of **Moderna**,  at least 28 days apart
-- 3 doses of **Sinovac-CoronaVac**, the second dose should be 28 days after the first dose, and the third dose should be 90 days after the second dose.
+- 3 doses of **Sinovac-CoronaVac**, the second dose should be 28 days after the first dose, and the third dose should be 90 days after the second dose
   <br/>

 **COVID-19 vaccine is currently not recommended for**